Ron Darling: Building to a championship

 In 1984, Darling won a spot in the starting rotation and maintained a spot there almost uninterrupted until 1990.
-While his early walk percentages were poor—he even led the league in walks in 1985—he never again showed the terrible walk percentages he had while playing AAA ball.
+While his early walk percentages were poor—he even led the league in walks in 1985—he never again showed the terrible walk percentages he had while playing in Triple-A.

 With Darling and Terrell each getting their first long-term chances in the Majors and with the debut of young star and eventual Rookie of the Year Dwight Gooden, the Mets went from second-worst in the majors in 1983 to fourth-best in the majors in 1984; the Mets finished second-best in their division and missed the postseason.
 Darling had difficulty pitching on the road in 1984 compared to pitching at pitcher-friendly Shea Stadium; his road ERA was more than 50% higher than his home ERA.
 He had a streak of seven wins in seven starts in June (5–0) and July (1.88 ERA) including a pair of complete game four-hit shutouts, but the other two-thirds of the season were not nearly as successful.
 The Mets were in first place at the end of July but Darling's 2–6 record the rest of the way was little help, and the Chicago Cubs won the division by 6 1/2 games.
 Darling finished 12–9 overall with a 3.81 ERA.

 The 1985 season was an improvement for Darling, despite a career-high and NL-leading 114 walks.
 His April included a one-hit seven-inning no-decision and a five-hit shutout with 11 strikeouts.

 On July 4, Darling pitched on one day of rest, making the only relief appearance of his first seven seasons during a marathon 19-inning 16–13 win.
 Darling finished the legendary game in which 13 runs were scored in the extra innings alone; during that game, the Mets blew four leads and nearly blew a fifth.
 After starting 9–2, he was selected to his only All-Star team but did not participate in the game.
 Overall, he posted his career-best winning percentage in 1985 with a 16–6 record.
 His record could have been even better but in eight of his starts, he received seven no-decisions and a loss despite allowing less than two earned runs in each game.
 On October 1, Darling pitched nine shutout innings on only four hits, but the game was scoreless until the 11th.
 The Mets narrowly missed the postseason, but Darling established himself as a clear number-two starter behind Gooden's untouchable 24–4 season.